dreampulse/modelizer/README.md

 Create at least three files for model, view and the controller (server)

 ### Model
-Putting the model to the heart of your application is one of the main concepts for modelizer.
+Putting the model at the heart of your application is one of the main concepts for modelizer.
-The Model is the central interface between the view and the controller
+With Modelizer the data-model becomes the central interface between the view and the controller.

 - The ```models.js``` file for a very simple example model definition